Wild card (sports): National Basketball Association

+As of the 2020–21 NBA season, the number of teams that qualified for the postseason expanded to ten teams per conference, and the NBA play-in tournament, which the league distinguishes from the NBA playoffs, was adopted in its current format, after a modified version was used the previous season due to the COVID-19 pandemic.
+This is similar to the first two rounds of the Page–McIntyre system for a four-team playoff.
+The #9 seed hosts the #10 seed in an elimination game.
+The #7 seed hosts the #8 seed in the double-chance game, with the winner advancing as the #7 seed.
+The loser of this game then hosts the winner of the elimination game between the 9th and 10th place teams to determine the #8 seed.
+The NBA's regular playoff format then proceeds as normal.

 National Hockey League

 In the National Hockey League (NHL), the first, second, and third place teams in each division qualify for the playoffs automatically, and two additional teams, regardless of divisional alignment, also qualify by having the best records among the remaining teams in the conference.
 These teams are referred to as the wild cards.
-In the First Round, the division champions play the wild cards, while the second and third placed teams in each division play each other; therefore the bracket is fixed, like the NBA.
-Home-ice advantage is given to the higher seed in the first two rounds, with the better regular season record being used in the Conference Finals and Stanley Cup Finals.
+In the first round, the division champions play the wild cards, while the second and third placed teams in each division play each other; therefore the bracket is fixed, like the NBA.
+Home-ice advantage is given to the higher seed in the first two rounds, with the better regular season record being used in the conference finals and Stanley Cup Final.

 The NHL's current format is similar in some respects to the "cross-over rule" used by the Canadian Football League since 1997 in that it the format emphasizes intra-divisional ranking and brackets in the playoff structure and yet allows two teams from one division to qualify for the playoffs at the expense of the two teams finishing with worse records and in the same divisional ranks in another division.
 The main difference is that the CFL only allows the lowest ranked playoff qualifying team from a division to cross over into the other division's playoffs, whereas in the NHL it is possible for either wild card team to "cross over" to the other division, or even (in cases where four teams qualify from each division) for the wild card teams to swap divisional playoff brackets.
 Also, unlike the CFL the NHL does not require the second wild card qualifier to have an outright better record than a superior-ranked team in the other division – in the event of such a tie at the end of the NHL season standard tie-breaking procedures are used to determine playoff qualification.